Optimizing neuroplasticity after spinal cord injury is the best way to boost recovery.

 2. Train Repetitively

-Recovering a function after spinal cord injury requires lots of repetition because you’re essentially reteaching your brain, spinal cord, and body to work in sync again.
+Recovering a function after spinal cord injury requires lots of repetition because you’re reteaching your brain, spinal cord, and body to work in sync again.

 Every time you repeat a movement, you’re strengthening the neural pathways for that movement.